sveltejs/cli/README.md

 | ------------------ | -------------------------------------- |
 | [sv](packages/cli) | [Changelog](packages/cli/CHANGELOG.md) |

-[Additional adders](https://www.sveltesociety.dev/templates?category=svelte-add) are maintained by the community.
+[Additional adders](https://www.sveltesociety.dev/packages?category=svelte-add) are maintained by the community.

+## Contributing

+Please file an issue for discussion before sending a PR for a new adder.
+Most new adders will likely be recommended to be implemented as community adders.
+This repository will only hold a very limited number of adders at the maintainers discretion that address widely held needs, are considered best-in-class, and are widely used in the Svelte community.

 ## Supporting Svelte